 The retention rate is the percentage of active users coming back to your app over a given period of time which makes it the main indicator of your app relevance and profit.

 To get a deeper insight into the retention rate basics and other analytics metrics reflecting the performance of your application, check out our previous guide about basic and the most important mobile app metrics.

 Proven drivers of retention rate for drawing apps

-Currently, various app stores literally swarm with drawing mobile applications available for all tastes: artists and creators may express their ideas, making use of professional tools like Photoshop Sketch or Procreate while amateur enthusiasts of all ages can just enjoy their moments of relaxation with such apps as Color Therapy and AntiStress Adult Coloring Book.
+Currently, various app stores literally swarm with drawing mobile applications available for all tastes: artists and creators may express their ideas, making use of professional tools like Photoshop Sketch or Procreate while amateur enthusiasts of all ages can just enjoy their moments of relaxation with such free drawing apps as Color Therapy and AntiStress Adult Coloring Book.